wiedzmin1414/Ninja/README.md

 ## How to play

-You play ninja and you try to not fall down.
+You play as a ninja and you try to not fall down.

 Press and hold left mouse button to throw shuriken with a rope.
 Aim to red  Release this button to cut the rope.